shakenfist/shakenfist/docs/user_guide/affinity.md

 ???+ info

-    Under the hood, Shaken Fist uses the affinity preferences to "tweak" the measured CPU load of a given hypervisor to make it more likely to be selected during the scheduling decision for an instance.
-This decision is of course only made on the original start up of an instance, and does not apply later.
+    Under the hood, Shaken Fist filters possible candidate hypervisors based on the affinity coefficients specified.
+Only tags from within your namespace are considered for this filtration.This decision is of course only made on the original start up of an instance, and does not apply later.
 That is, if you change the tags or affinity of an instance after instance creation it will not affect that instance in any way, although it might affect